tremor-rs/tremor.jepsen/README.md

 # tremor.jepsen

 This repository adds support to tremor for the Jepsen test harness for clustered tremor.
-Currently the source targets the RAFT consensus layer of tremor which is under development.
+Currently, the source targets the RAFT consensus layer of tremor which is under development.

-The docker environment sets up a jepsen console and 5 nodes for conducting test runs.
+The docker environment sets up a Jepsen console and 5 nodes for conducting test runs.

 ## Prerequisites